 Each rectangle that represents an intent with clusters, has an area proportional to the count of utterances it contains and the Expand icon provides the ability to view the widget on a full screen with Zoom in and Zoom out capabilities.

 All the Identified and Unidentified intents are displayed as rectangles.
 In a treemap, the intents form the outer rectangle.
-In this example Add to Cart, Order Food, etc. are the intents displayed as outer rectangles.
+In this example card not working, get physical card, etc. are the intents displayed as outer rectangles.

 Each intent consists of one or more clusters, also represented as rectangles.